Medical Device Innovation Lifecycle

 Market access ensures medical devices are available to those needing them by addressing regulatory, clinical, economic, marketing, sales and service challenges.
 It includes:

 • Regulatory Submissions: Submitting technical documentation substantiating the clinical and safety benefits and risks to regulatory authorities.
-Obtaining certifications to market the device legally is a prerequisite for market access but does not guarantee adoption.
+Obtaining certifications to market the device legally is a prerequisite for market access, but it does not guarantee adoption.

 • Pricing: Developing strategies that balance affordability with profitability while engaging payers and customers to secure payment for medical device products.